 - g.
-"Committee of the Whole" means a committee comprised of all Councillors which conducts itself as a committee of council; - h.
-"Corporate Office" means the office located at 4511-46 Avenue in the Hamlet of Fort Vermilion, Alberta. - i.
-"Council Committee" or "Committee" means a committee, board, or other body established by Council under the Act; - j.
-"Councillors" means a duly elected Member of Council, including the Reeve. - k.
-"Deputy Reeve" means the Deputy Chief Elected Official or Councillor who is appointed by Council pursuant to the Act to act as Reeve in the absence or incapacity of the Reeve. - I. "Ex-Officio" means a member of a Committee, by virtue of the right to hold a public office such as a Reeve, and has the right to make motions and vote. - m.
-"Meeting" means an organizational, regular, or special meeting of Council, Committee of the Whole or Committee. - n.
-"Member" means a duly elected Member of Council or a duly appointed Member of a Committee. - o.
-"Municipality" means Mackenzie County. - p.
-"Non-statutory public hearing" means a meeting of Council or Committee of the Whole at which members of the public may attend and may be invited to make submissions to Council, but which is not a Public Hearing; - q.
-"Public Hearing" means a meeting or portion of a meeting that council is required to hold under the Act or another enactment for the primary purpose of hearing submissions; - r.
-"Reeve" means the Chief Elected Official for the Municipality pursuant to the Act. - s.
+"Corporate Office" means the office located at 4511-46 Avenue in the Hamlet of Fort Vermilion, Alberta. - h.
+"Council Committee" means a committee, board, or other body established by Council under the Act: - i.
+"Councillors" means a duly elected Member of Council, including the Reeve. - j.
+"Deputy Reeve" means the Deputy Chief Elected Official or Councillor who is appointed by Council pursuant to the Act to act as Reeve in the absence or incapacity of the Reeve. - k.
+"Ex-Officio" means a member of a Committee, by virtue of the right to hold a public office such as a Reeve, and has the right to make motions and vote. - I. "Meeting" means an organizational, regular, or special meeting of Council or Committee. - m.
+"Member" means a duly elected Member of Council or a duly appointed Member of a Committee. - n.
+"Municipality" means Mackenzie County. - o.
+"Public Hearing" means a meeting or portion of a meeting that council is required to hold under the Act or another enactment for the primary purpose of hearing submissions; - p.
+"Reeve" means the Chief Elected Official for the Municipality pursuant to the Act. - q.
 "Quorum" is the majority of all members, being fifty (50) percent plus one (1), unless Council provides otherwise in this bylaw.